vectorgrp/XCPlite/examples/freertos_demo/README.md

 const struct parameters parameters = { .fast_task_period_ms = 2, ... };

 // 2.
 Declare the calibration segment and typed C++ handle in one line
-//    XcpInit() xcpclient scan the xcp_cals section and registers the segment automatically.
+//    XcpInit() and xcpclient scan the xcp_cals section and register the segment automatically.
 CalSegDeclRef(parameters, parameters_calseg);
 // This expands to:
 //   static tXcpCalSegIndex     calseg_id_parameters = XCP_UNDEFINED_CALSEG;